Towards High-Efficiency Particle Detection Using Superconducting Microwire Arrays: Experimental Results

 We first present our result for hadron beams.
 Averaged waveforms for triggered hadron events produced by one of the SMSPD pixels in coincidence with the MCP-PMT are shown in Figure~\ref{fig:SignalWaveforms} (left).
 The waveforms for each pixel have similar shapes, while the reconstructed amplitude of the waveforms increases linearly as the bias current increases, as shown in Figure~\ref{fig:SignalWaveforms} (right).
 In order to efficiently select signal events for every operating bias current, the amplitude threshold for each bias current is set to be at least 3 standard deviations below the mean of the signal peak.

 The time stamps of the SMSPD and MCP-PMT signal are both determined by performing a fit to the rising edge of the pulse to extract the time at which the pulse reaches 50\% of the maximum amplitude.
 The time difference between the MCP-PMT and one of the SMSPD pixels is shown in Figure~\ref{fig:TimeResolution} and observed to be similar across different SMSPD pixels and different values of SMSPD bias current.
 The time resolution is determined by fitting an exponentially modified Gaussian (EMG), which fits the distribution more closely than a normal distribution and was thus adopted in previous studies~\cite{PhysRevB.96.184504,Caloz:2017gbz,Korzh:2020,Wang_2025}.
 Since the MCP-PMT has been measured to have a time resolution of less than 10~ps~\cite{Ronzhin:2015idh}, the fitted width of the distribution is dominated by the time resolution of the SMSPD, which is measured to be $130\pm17$~ps.
-For large area micro-wire arrays, we expect a sizable geometric time jitter due to time delays introduced by particle detections at different positions along the length of the meandering wire~\cite{Korzh:2020}.
+Due to the non-negligible meander lengths of superconducting wires, we expect a geometric jitter effect arising from the particles detected at different positions along the wires~\cite{Korzh:2020,Kuzmin:2018pbk,Caloz:2017gbz}.
 This result is consistent with the 138~ps timing resolution previously measured for 1064~nm photons using an SMSPD array with the same film stoichiometry and meandering geometry~\cite{10.1063/5.0150282}.
 In the future, we plan to improve the time jitter by engineering devices with faster rise times and optimizing the readout scheme to correct for the jitter due to the varying hit position along the wire.

 In order to measure the device efficiency, events are required to have a well measured track in the MIMOSA telescope, with a measured hit position inside the SMSPD sensor active area.
 Events considered in the efficiency measurement are also required to have a time stamp within 5~ns from the time stamp of a MIP-like signal measured in the MCP-PMT.
 The detection efficiency is measured as the fraction of these events which also have a signal above threshold in an SMSPD pixel.
 The measurement is performed as a function of the incident particle position.